khan4usa/git-github/README.md

 # git-github
-This is my first repository
+This is my first repository.
+I want to learn more about git.